John Frusciante: 1998–2002: Rehabilitation and return to the Chili Peppers

 In late 1996, after more than five years of addiction to heroin, Frusciante went cold turkey.
-However, months later, he was still unable to break addictions to crack cocaine and alcohol.
+However, months later, he was unable to break addictions to crack cocaine and alcohol.
 In January 1998, urged by his longtime friend Bob Forrest, Frusciante checked into Las Encinas, a drug rehabilitation clinic in Pasadena.
 He was diagnosed with a potentially lethal oral infection, which could only be alleviated by removing his rotten teeth and replacing them with dental implants.
 He also received skin grafts to help repair the abscesses on his ravaged arms.
 About a month later, Frusciante checked out of Las Encinas.

 Frusciante began living a more spiritual, ascetic lifestyle.
-He changed his diet, becoming more health-conscious and began eating mostly unprocessed foods.
+He changed his diet, becoming more health-conscious, and began eating mostly unprocessed foods.
 Through regular practice of vipassana and yoga, he discovered the effect that self-discipline has on the body.
 To maintain his increased spiritual awareness and reduce distraction from his music, Frusciante decided to abstain from sexual activity, stating, "I'm very well without it."
 His attitude toward drug use changed, saying:

-Despite his experience with addiction, Frusciante does not view his drug use as a "dark period" in his life.
+Despite his experience with addiction, Frusciante does not view his drug use as a "dark period".
 He considers it a period of rebirth, during which he found himself and cleared his mind.
 Frusciante has since stopped practicing yoga due to its effects on his back, but he still tries to meditate daily.

-In early 1998, the Red Hot Chili Peppers fired guitarist Dave Navarro and were on the verge of breaking up.
+In early 1998, the Red Hot Chili Peppers fired Navarro and were on the verge of breaking up.
 Flea told Kiedis, "The only way I could imagine carrying on is if we got John back in the band."
 With Frusciante free of his addictions and ailments, Kiedis and Flea thought it was an appropriate time to invite him back.
 When Flea visited him at his home and asked him to rejoin the band, Frusciante began sobbing and said "nothing would make me happier in the world".
 The group began recording their seventh album, Californication, released in 1999.
 Frusciante's return restored a key component of the band's sound, as well as a healthy morale.
 He brought with him his deep devotion to music, which affected the band's recording style during the album.
-Frusciante has frequently stated that his work on Californication was his favorite.
+Frusciante has frequently said that his work on Californication was his favorite.